slender789/insectsCNN/README.md

 5. **Kernel SVM**: Accuracy: 0.9722.

-## Precisión CNN según preprocesamiento utilizado en el entrenamiento
+## CNN Accuracy by Preprocessing Used in Training

 | Kernel          | Accuracy  | Loss            |
 | --------------- | ----------| --------------- |